 What is machine learning?

-On the contrary to traditional programming, machine learning doesn’t require hand-coding software routines with a specific set of instructions to accomplish a particular task.
-In fact, many machine learning algorithms are rather simple to implement in terms of code complexity.
+In contrast to traditional programming, machine learning doesn’t require hand-coding software routines with specific instructions to accomplish a particular task.
+Many machine learning algorithms are rather simple to implement in terms of code complexity.
 The interesting thing about machine learning algorithms is that they use data to “train” the machine how to perform the task, instead of coding the task.

 This process is repeated for each example.
 That way each training example contributes a little bit to the algorithm’s accuracy or predictive power.
 If the learning process works, we say that the learning algorithm generalizes meaning that its predictions are useful beyond the training examples.